Looking for the best places to live in Indiana? We've got you covered.

 Serving as the hub of northwest Indiana is Crown Point, which offers higher education options such as Hyles-Anderson College and the University of Saint Francis.
 A nice public parks system is in place, and Crown Point hosts a 10-day Lake County Fair every August.

 Immediately north of Indianapolis is Carmel, ranked among the fastest growing communities in America.
-Residents are privy to large retail centers like Clay Terrace and Village Park Plaza, and a $300 million Carmel City Center mixed-use development is currently under construction.
+Residents are privy to large retail centers like Clay Terrace and Village Park Plaza, and construction was completed in 2020 on Carmel City Center, a $300 million mixed-use development.
 Carmel Farmers Market is the largest in Indiana.

 Amenities are plentiful in Lebanon, including a highly regarded Lebanon Community School Corporation along with Boone County Airport.
 Several antique shops grace the downtown district along with a historic Boone County Courthouse, and the city hosts an annual Back to the Fifties Festival and a weekly farmer’s market.